cakephp/docs/en/migrations.rst

         }

-Th migration will add a table to your database named ``products`` with the following column definitions::
+The migration will add a table to your database named ``products`` with the following column definitions::

 - ``id`` column of type ``integer``